123inkt/accessorpair-constraint/README.md

 ```

 ## Usage
-Once you've imported the AccessorPairAsserter trait into your own testclass,
+Once you've imported the AccessorPairAsserter trait into your own test class,
 or TestCase base class, you can call the ```assertAccessorPairs``` method to automatically test all your getters/setters.
 If you want to keep track of the coverage, configure the PHPUnit annotation to cover all methods of your class.